-The authors would like to thank Peter Paule for indicating that CAD might be helpful for solving the problem of dominance in the family of Sugeno-Weber t-norms and as such initiating the collaboration between the authors and Peter Sarkoci for the idea of representing dominating tnorms by solution sets and for fruitful discussions during an early stage of these investigations.
+The authors would like to thank Peter Paule for indicating that CAD might be helpful for solving the problem of dominance in the family of Sugeno-Weber t-norms and as such initiating the collaboration between the authors.
+They thank Peter Sarkoci for the idea of representing dominating t-norms by solution sets and for fruitful discussions during an early stage of these investigations.
+Manuel Kauers was supported by the Austrian FWF grant Y464-N18 "Fast computer algebra for special functions".
+Veronika Pillwein was supported by grant P22748-N18 "Computer Algebra for Special Functions Inequalities" of the Austrian Science Foundation FWF.